adamchainz/techblog/_drafts/cleaning-up-nameless-ec2-instances-with-ansible.markdown

 ```
 {% endraw %}

-Be careful!
-If you run the above directly, it will just terminate every single
+Don't run that though!
+With the conditionals commented out it will just
-instance on your AWS account!
-We need to convert the commented SQL 'WHERE'
+terminate every instance on your account!
+We first need to convert the two
-clause into un-commented Jinja2 conditions to make it work.
-Let's do that piece
+parts of the commented SQL 'WHERE' clause into actual Jinja2 code to make it
-by piece.
+work.
+Let's step through that piece by piece.

+**N.B.** Note we're using `local_action` with `ec2` to talk to EC2 from *this*
+machine, rather than try form *that* machine.
+Thus in my case, this is run
+directly on Jenkins.

 ### 1. Converting 'length(tags) = 0'

-For the inventory we're using the **ec2.py** script that comes with Ansible.
+For the inventory I'm using the **ec2.py** script that comes with Ansible.
 It
-gets all your instances from the AWS API and returns them ready for Ansible,
+gets all the instances from the EC2 API and returns them ready for Ansible,
 with lots of `ec2_*` variables defined automatically.
 The tag variables all
 start with `ec2_tag_`, like so: